• Skip to main content

 Bernini’s Contribution

 The bed was added by Bernini and compliments the sculpture as if they were sculpted together.
-It is important to note that the human figure is without comparison the most difficult things to create in art-form.
+It’s important to note that the human figure is without comparison—the most difficult of things to create in art form.
 This is because, as humans, we can immediately see if anything is out of proportion.
 The first step is getting the proportions correct.

 After that, you need to make the composition human-like.
-The things, back, and bottom of the sculpture appear soft to the touch.
+The back and bottom of the sculpture appear soft to the touch.
 This is complemented by the robe wrapped around her/him.
-It is 100% the same material but appears to be different.
+It’s 100% the same material but appears to be different.

-The sculpture is ancient, likely a 2nd century AD copy of a Greek sculpture that would have been done originally in bronze.
-Gian Lorenzo Bernini, a Roman Baroque master only rivaled by Michelangelo his predecessor, would eventually add a bed to the figure.
-Just like it is difficult to make stone look strikingly like the soft thing of a woman, making stone look like a soft bed is equally difficult.
+The sculpture is ancient, likely a second-century A.D. copy of a Greek sculpture that would have originally been done in bronze.
+Gian Lorenzo Bernini, a Roman baroque master only rivaled by Michelangelo his predecessor, would eventually add a bed to the figure.
+Just as it’s difficult to make stone look strikingly like the softness of a woman, making stone look like a soft bed is equally difficult.

 SGT Louvre Blog Tour Card 388 x 200